 However, the more power you need, the more panels and larger batteries you’ll need to buy.

-For example, suppose you have a small, portable setup like the EcoFlow River 2 and 110W portable solar panel.
-You might only pay in the range of $600-$1,000.
+For example, if you have a small, portable setup like the EcoFlow River 2 and 110W portable solar panel, you might only pay in the range of $450-$650.
 The cost increases depending on the battery capacity and the more solar panels you add.
-With two 110W panels and 576Wh capacity, that’s enough to power small devices like a 110W TV, 10W lights, and your laptop.
+The River 2 Max and River 2 Pro both offer more capacity and a higher wattage solar panel but cost more.
+With one 110W panel and 256Wh capacity, that’s enough to power small devices like a 110W TV, 10W lights, and your laptop.

 On the other end of the spectrum, if you want to get a high-capacity solar generator like the EcoFlow DELTA Pro and a 400W portable solar panel, you’re looking at paying around $5,000-$8,000.
 The price goes up in direct proportion to the battery capacity and the number of high-power solar panels you add.